siemens/link-checker-service/README.md

 docker-compose up --build
 ```

-or run from this source:
+- run from this source:

 ```
 go run . serve